Welcome Back, Jim Gordon

 "Welcome Back, Jim Gordon" is the thirteenth episode of the television series Gotham.
 It premiered on FOX on January 26, 2015, and was written by Megan Mostyn-Brown, and directed by Wendey Stanzler.
 In this episode, Gordon (Ben McKenzie) and Bullock (Donal Logue) investigate the murder of a witness in a public homicide.
-Meanwhile, Mooney (Jada Pinkett Smith) suffers the consequences of her failed plan against Falcone.
+Meanwhile, Mooney (Jada Pinkett Smith) suffers the consequences of her failed plan against Carmine Falcone.

 The episode was watched by 6.04 million viewers and received generally positive reviews, praising character development but criticizing the pace.

 Plot

-Fish Mooney (Jada Pinkett Smith) is being tortured by Falcone's interrogator, Bob (Michael Eklund).
+Fish Mooney (Jada Pinkett Smith) is being tortured by Carmine Falcone's interrogator, Bob (Michael Eklund).
 Gordon (Ben McKenzie) and Bullock (Donal Logue) work with narcotics detective Arnold Flass (Dash Mihok) in a public homicide.
 They interrogate Leon Winkler (Willie C. Carpenter), who witnessed the homicide.
 While waiting for an interrogation, Winkler is killed with an icepick by an unknown man.

-Butch (Drew Powell) manages to free himself and Mooney from her captors.
+Butch Gilzean (Drew Powell) manages to free himself and Mooney from her captors.
 Gordon interrogates Narcotics Officer Derek Delaware (Niko Nicotera) about his role in the guard duty.
 He arrests him when he finds drugs in his car, the same type as in the victim's shoe.
-Essen (Zabryna Guevara) removes Gordon and Bullock from the case.
+Sarah Essen (Zabryna Guevara) removes Gordon and Bullock from the case.
 In the file room, Flass mocks a letter Nygma (Cory Michael Smith) wrote for Miss Kringle (Chelsea Spack).
 She later apologizes to Ed for Flass' behavior.

 Cobblepot (Robin Lord Taylor) surprises his mother (Carol Kane) with the nightclub and makes her a singer in the club.
 Gordon visits and asks for a favor from Cobblepot to get information about Flass.
 After Penguin sends everybody else home, he closes the nightclub and begins to celebrate, when he's surprised by Mooney.
 She starts to beat him with a baseball bat when Victor Zsasz (Anthony Carrigan) and his henchmen arrive.
 Butch sacrifices himself so Mooney can escape.

 Bruce (David Mazouz), having returned from Switzerland, runs into Ivy Pepper (Clare Foley) in the streets.
 He asks after Selina (Camren Bicondova) and Ivy arranges a meeting for twenty dollars.
 Selina visits him in Wayne Manor, where she says she lied and doesn't know who killed his parents and tells him to never contact her again.

 Cobblepot has his henchman extort Delaware by threatening to kill his wife to get information about Flass.
-The henchman then gives Delaware's confession on tape and the murder weapon to Gordon, and Flass is arrested for the murder of both victim.
-Later, Bullock reunites with Mooney, who's planning to flee town and lay low.
+The henchman then gives Delaware's confession on tape and the murder weapon to Gordon, and Flass is arrested for the murder of both victims.
+Later, Bullock reunites with Mooney, who is planning to flee town and lie low.
 They part with a kiss.
 Gordon is approached by Delaware to beg Gordon not to harm his family.
-Gordon sees that the favor Cobblepot gave him now makes him look like he's dirty and someone to be feared.
+Gordon sees that the favor Cobblepot gave him now makes him look like he is dirty and someone to be feared.